+Refer Directly to the Position You Are Applying ForBe sure to include the title of the position you’re applying for, and why you’re qualified to fill that position.
 In some cases, you will only have general information about the position you are applying for, but that is not enough to allow you to properly personalize a cover letter.
 If you don’t have enough information on hand, all or email the company and find out the exact title of the position you are applying for and then put that title in your cover letter.

+Talk About How You Can Benefit the Company DirectlyDid the company you are applying to recently transition to a software platform that you are very familiar with?
+If so, then you need to enhance your cover letter by referring to that software platform and pointing out your experience with it.
 The internet can be your friend when it comes to finding news articles and information about the company you are apply to.
 Use that information to build your cover letter.
 Find something about the company that you can directly reference in your cover letter that will enhance your qualifications.

+Include Any ReferralsIf you were referred by a current employee of the company who has given you permission to use their name, then put that in your cover letter.
+Referrals are powerful.
 Employment candidates who are referred by current employees sometimes get their resumes read ahead of the other candidates simply because the company trusts its own employees to send the best possible candidates.

 Offering Options for a Personal InterviewOne aspect about writing a cover letter that is job-specific is that people sometimes forget is to finish the letter with an appropriate option for a personal interview.
 If the company is across the country, then putting in a generic statement in the cover letter about coming in for a personal interview is useless.
 Instead, include your Skype username and offer to do a video interview to help make the process easier on the company.